valendres/react-declarative-form/README.md

 #### `bind HOC`
 Using the `bind()` higher order component allows **react-form-validator** to manage the form component state and provide validation state.
-Refer to the [Form Binding HOC](#form-binding-hoc) example to get a better understanding of how these props can be used.
+Refer to [Example: Form Binding HOC](#example-form-binding-hoc) to get a better understanding of how these props can be used.

 ##### Wrapped component props
 These props will be available to the wrapped component.
 The *injected* variables will be provided to the wrapped component, even if the the the consumer did not provide them.
-However, a number of these props are *overridable*, meaning consumer provided values will override what the bind HOC provided value.
+However, a number of these props are *overridable*, meaning consumer provided values will override the bind HOC provided value.

 | Name                  | Type                  | Required      | Injected       | Overridable   | Description   |
 | --------------------- | --------------------- | ------------- | ------------- | ------------- | ------------- |